 Sir James Crosby — a man last seen driving an eco-unfriendly “Chelsea tractor” with blacked out windows out of the gates of his home in Beckwithshaw, on the outskirts of Harrogate, North Yorks — has taken a hammering of late.

-The attempts by Lloyds Banking Group and government spin-doctors to rubbish Paul Moore, the whistleblower who revealed Crosby’s flawed approach to risk while he led HBOS (Sept 2001-July 2006), are clearly a wasted effort.
-The mud has stuck and to my mind it’s ingrained.
+The attempts by HBOS, KPMG, Lloyds Banking Group, and government spin-doctors to smear Paul Moore, the whistleblower who revealed Crosby’s flawed approach to risk while he led HBOS (Sept 2001-July 2006), are clearly a wasted effort.
+The mud has stuck to the bank,and to my mind it’s ingrained.